 As 128 KB blocks are finished, compare B1_EVALMAX to B1_THRESH.
 If EVALMAX>THRESH, it will transfer the 128 KB Block from SDRAM to the Flash memory, recording at the recording pointer “B1_RECPTR” and incrementing the pointer; when the pointer hits the end of Flash, it will reset to the beginning;

-Maintain the BadBlockIndicator (BBI) and EraseCountIndicator (ECI) on each 128 KB block, and will provide this in housekeeping;
+Maintain the BadBlockIndicator (BBI) and EraseCountIndicator (ECI) on each 128 KB block, and provide this information in housekeeping;

+Be able to dump either part or all of the Flash memory status information (the BBI, ECI and MET) for each block if commanded to do so (APID_240);

-Transfer 128KB blocks from Flash to SDRAM, using a ground-provided list of up to 63 playback starting points with 4-block resolution, and lengths in units of 128 KB blocks.
+Transfer 128KB blocks from Flash to SDRAM, using a ground-provided list of up to 128 playback starting points with 4-block resolution, and lengths in units of 128 KB blocks.
 Once in SDRAM, the data will be compressed and telemetered;.

-Telemeter the following at 1Hz (APID263):
+Telemeter the following at 0.5Hz (APID263):